EAGLE: Speculative Sampling Requires Rethinking Feature Uncertainty: EAGLE

 Predicting features is an intermediary objective of the draft model, with the ultimate goal being the prediction of tokens to generate a sequence of tokens.
 Consequently, we also employ classification loss to directly optimize towards this final objective:

-By integrating regression loss and classification loss, we train the Auto-regression Head using the following combined loss function:
+By integrating regression loss and classification loss, we train the Autoregression Head using the combined loss function $L=L_{reg}+w_{cls}L_{cls}$.
 Typically, the classification loss is an order of magnitude larger than the regression loss in numerical terms.
 Consequently, we set $w_{cls}$ to 0.1.

-The optimal approach for training the Auto-regression Head involves generating text auto-regressively using the target LLM.
-However, such data generation is costly.
+EAGLE's Autoregression Head is ideally trained with autoregressively generated text from the target LLM, yet this approach is costly.
 Fortunately, EAGLE exhibits low sensitivity to training data (ablation study in Section \ref{sec:abadata}).
 Instead of employing text generated by the target LLM, we utilize a fixed dataset, substantially reducing the overhead.
-During the drafting phase, EAGLE auto-regressively processes features.
+During the drafting phase, EAGLE autoregressively processes features.
 Inaccuracies in features can lead to error accumulation.
-To mitigate this issue, we employ data augmentation by adding random noise sampled from a uniform distribution $\mathcal{U}(-0.1, 0.1)$ to the second-top-layer feature vectors of the target LLM during training~\cite{jain2023neftune}.
+To mitigate this issue, we employ data augmentation by adding random noise sampled from a uniform distribution $\mathcal{U}(-0.1, 0.1)$ to features of the target LLM during training~\cite{jain2023neftune}.